Thorbjörn Fälldin: Foreign policy

+Post-premiership

-After a disastrous second election defeat in 1985, Fälldin faced massive criticism from his party.
-He resigned as party leader and retired from politics.
-His posts since that time included chairman of Föreningsbanken, Foreningen Norden, and Televerket.
+After a disastrous second election defeat in 1985, in which the party received 12.45% of votes, Fälldin faced massive criticism from his party.
+He resigned as party leader on 5 December 1985.
+He was succeeded by Söder.
+He then retired from politics.
+His posts after that time included chairman of Föreningsbanken, Foreningen Norden, and Televerket.
+Fälldin was offered the position of a county governor, but he turned the offer down.
+Several subsequent Centre Party leaders personally sought his advice.

-Membership

-Fälldin was one of the board members of the Knut and Alice Wallenberg Foundation in the 1970s.
+Fälldin was the first person to receive a membership card for the organization Smokepeace, founded in 1989.
+The group sought to lobby against smoking bans and for the rights of smokers.
+It was thought that Fälldin's involvement would attract more attention from politicians.
+In 1989, Fälldin and the group's chairman Bengt Öste began the group's first advertising campaign with a press conference.

 Personal life

 In 1956, he married Solveig Öberg (born 1935), daughter of the farmer Albert Öberg and Sofia (née Näsman).
+They had three children; Eva, Nicklas, and Pontus; as well as several grandchildren and great-grandchildren.
+Fälldin was one of the board members of the Knut and Alice Wallenberg Foundation in the 1970s.

+Fälldin was a pipe smoker, but he quit in 1996 after receiving coronary artery surgery.
+In his final years, his health deteriorated, and he was treated for many illnesses, including angina, pneumonia, and dizziness.
 He died at the age of 90, on 23 July 2016.
 The funeral was held on 11 August 2016 in Härnösand Cathedral, and he was buried at Högsjö Cemetery in Högsjö, Härnösand Municipality.

 Legacy

 During his 27 years as a national politician, Fälldin was generally appreciated in most political camps for his straightforwardness, unpretentiousness, and willingness to listen to all views.
 His two periods as Prime Minister were far from easy; trying to get three very different parties to work together in a coalition, while Sweden underwent its worst recession since the 1930s.
+Fälldin's popularity came through his image as a simple northern sheep farmer whose political career stemmed from strong moral conviction.
+Although Fälldin's government was relatively short-lived, Christine Agius credits him with influencing the Social Democrats upon their return to power in 1982.

 Fälldin refused to allow security concerns to rule his life.
-During his years as Prime Minister, he lived on his own in a small rented apartment in central Stockholm, while his family ran the farm up in northern Sweden.
+During his years as prime minister, he lived on his own in a small rented apartment in central Stockholm, while his family ran the farm up in northern Sweden.
 He did his own cooking and carried out refuse in the morning to the communal dustbins in the backyard, before taking a brisk 15-minute walk to his office, shadowed at a distance by an unmarked police car which had been waiting outside the apartment block; his only concession to the security concerns.